vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 This article focuses on the Process Modelling flavour

 ### Event Storming Grammar
 Additional `Event Storming` exercises have the aim of adding layers of notation in the form of different colored stickies, also referred to as `Grammar`, to capture more information and validate assumptions. `Alberto Brandolini` suggests it is like making a pizza, where events and a timeline give you a margarita, but you can add more grammar to make different pizzas.
-Though he did warn that you might be tempted to put grammar that isn't suited for Event Storming, such as data tables, he likens this to pineapple, and insists it should never be on your pizza.
+Though he did warn that you might be tempted to put grammar that isn't suited for Event Storming, such as data tables.
+He likens this to pineapple, and insists it should never be on your pizza.

 ### Process Modelling Exercise
-The Practice described below is the additional exercise used by `Process modelling`, as it was taught in `Alberto Brandolini`'s workshop ???, linked below???.
+The Practice described below is the additional exercise used by `Process modelling`, as it was taught in `Alberto Brandolini`'s workshop, [Remote Event Storming](https://www.eventstorming.com/).

-While formally this method is best used for understanding large, complex high-level processes, the general principles and grammar of `Process Modelling` have been adopted successfully to discover or validate workflows and pipelines at much smaller scales and through existing systems.
+While formally this method is best used for understanding many large, complex and high-level processes across an entire company, the general principles and grammar of `Process Modelling` have been adopted successfully to discover or validate workflows and pipelines at much smaller scales and through existing systems.

 The output from these workshops can be used to discover, validate or design software that supports an end-to-end business process.
 Engineers can see this as an algorithmic model of the problem space, as opposed to an Object Oriented model that you might get from UML.